xinwenfu/GenCyber/FieldTrips/V3/README.md

 In our case, when you click *vchat.exe*, it runs with standard user privileges.
 If you right-click vchat.exe and “Run as administrator”, it runs with full administrative rights.
 In the later case, when vhcat is compromised, the attacker has full administrative rights.
 In the former case, when vhcat is compromised, the attacker has only standard user privileges.

 ### Move malware into startup folder
 The user startup folder does not need the Admin priviledge.
+Refer to [Deploying persistent backdoor](https://github.com/xinwenfu/GenCyber/tree/main/SoftwareSecurity#hands-on-5-deploying-persistent-backdoor)

 ### Add malware to Run key of Registry
 To add malware to the Run key of Windows Registry, the user must have the Admin priviledge.